The Lewis and Clark National Historical Park

 We had one more stop on our drive home though – a mid-afternoon meal that would qualify as a very late lunch, or very early dinner.
 We went to the Rogue Brewery!

-For our meal, we split a bowl of their clam chowder – it was delicious!
+I had a bowl of their clam chowder – it was delicious!
 It was super-creamy with lots of chunks of clam, potato and celery and served with yummy bread.
-We also each had a salad.
+I also had a salad.
 I loved the salad, but found that the dressing, a balsamic vinaigrette, was too acidic for me – it made my tongue raw!
 This has happened several times, so I wonder if I’m not just becoming too sensitive to the acidity in salad dressing.
 Fortunately, I don’t have the same bad luck with wine!

 Rogue Brewery is located out on the pier in Astoria, which means you drive across an old, one-vehicle-width bridge onto the pier.
 It was definitely a strange experience!
 The brewery itself is located in an old cannery building, which they have tried to maintain in its historic state.
 The restrooms are mostly original, and require a walk through an old warehouse area which gives you a great view of what this building once looked like!